10up/distributor/README.md

 ## Plugin Usage

-Distributor supports content sharing via "pushing" and "pulling".
-Within the edit post screen, any post (or custom post type) that can be distributed will have a `Distributor` admin bar item that empowers an editor to share that content to any `connection`.
+Distributor supports safe, SEO-friendly content reuse and sharing via "pushing" and "pulling".

+While logged in and editing or viewing any single post (or custom post type) that can be distributed, a `Distributor` admin bar item will appear, that will facilitate sharing ("pushing") that content to any `connection`.

+In the admin dashboard, a top level Distributor menu item links to the "pull" screen.
+Here, editors can share ("pull") content from any `connection` into the current site.

 There are two connection types: `external` and `internal`.
+* Internal connections are other sites inside of the same multisite network.
+Any user logged into the network can distribute any content in the network to any other sites in the network where that user has permission to publish posts (assuming the site supports the same post type).
-External connections are external websites.
-Sharing between external websites is powered via the JSON REST API.
-External connections can be added via a top level menu item in the admin.
-Internal connections are other blogs within a multisite network.
+* External connections are external websites, connected by the JSON REST API.
+External connections can be added in the WordPress admin dashboard under Distributor > External Connections.
+Administrators can decide which user roles are allowed to distribute content to and from that connection (Editors and Administrators by default).
+All users with those roles will inherit the permissions of the user account used to establish the remote connection.

-Under the top level Distributor menu item is a link to the pull screen.
-The pull content screen lets an editor share content from any connection to the current site.

 ## Known Caveats/Issues